 In recent years, governmental and non-governmental agencies, individuals, communities and courts have become more vocal and active with respect to their opposition of certain mining and business activities.
 This opposition may take on forms such as road blockades, applications for injunctions seeking work stoppages, refusals to grant access to lands or to sell lands on commercially viable terms, lawsuits for damages or to revoke or modify licenses and permits, issuances of unfavorable laws and regulations, and other rulings contrary to the Company's interest.
 These actions can occur in response to current activities or in respect of mines that are decades old.
 In addition, these actions can occur in response to activities of the Company or the activities of other unrelated entities.
-Opposition to the Company's activities may also result from general opposition to nuclear energy.
 Opposition to the Company's business activities are beyond the Company's control.
-Any opposition to the Company's business activities may cause a disruption to the Company's business activities and may result in increased costs and this could have a material adverse effect on the Company's business and financial condition.
+Any opposition to the Company's business activities may cause a disruption to the Company's business and financial condition.